Did Scammers Use Your Credit Card? Take These 10 Steps Now

 • Cross-check the information using other tools including Identity Guard’s Dark Web scanner and HaveIBeenPwned.

-• Aura’s all-in-one digital security solution constantly searches the Dark Web for you and will alert you if you’re vulnerable.
+• Aura’s digital security app constantly searches the Dark Web for you and will alert you if you’re vulnerable.

 10. Consider signing up for credit monitoring